-Lawrence Technological University offers Specs Howard graduates only an opportunity to receive an Associate of Arts in Radio and Television Broadcasting.
+Lawrence Technological University offers Specs Howard graduates an opportunity to receive an Associate of Arts in Radio and Television Broadcasting.

 Training for a career in radio and television?
 Looking for a way to gain that competitive edge?
 Consider broadening your knowledge and expanding your career options by completing an Associate of Arts in Radio and Television Broadcasting (AARTB) at Lawrence Technological University.
 The AARTB can also be used as a stepping stone on your way to earning a Bachelor of Science in Media Communication.